tuckergordon/fantasy-dashboard/web/src/leagues/1048310882389983232/posts/2024/week-8.md

 #### 10. Mike Evans’s Brother (last week: 10)

-We finally got a lineup adjustment from the elder Evans brother, but he still went 0-2 this week and falls to 4-12 on the season.
+We finally got a lineup adjustment from the younger Evans brother, but he still went 0-2 this week and falls to 4-12 on the season.
 Given his sizeable deficit in the standings and the talent of the teams ahead of him, I'm ready to declare this team done for the season.
 Don't see them making the playoffs at this point, there just isn't enough time to right the ship.
 Now the real question is if Brian